-#328 PRE-CALCULUS Credit: 1.00 Year

-Prerequisite: Approval Grades: 11-12 No Fee
+#328 PRE-CALCULUS Credit: 1.00 Year Prerequisite: Approval Grades: 11-12 No Fee

-This source is for those students who plan to attend college or any other nest secondary adjustion

 This course is for those students who plan to attend college or any other post-secondary education.
 Trigonometry and Analytic Geometry as well as functions will be emphasized.
 A graphing calculator (preferably a TI-84 plus) is a requirement for this course.